terra-money/docs/docs/migration/validator-gentx.md

 ## Initial setup

-In order to create a gentx, ensure you have fulfilled all the prerequisites.
+In order to create a `gentx`, ensure you have fulfilled all the prerequisites.

 1. Install [Go 1.17+ from the official site](https://go.dev/dl/).
 Ensure that your `GOPATH` and `GOBIN` environment variables are properly set up by using the following commands: